Where is the best place to see platypus in the wild in Tasmania?

 The Platypus Guardian documentary raised the profile of Hobart’s urban platypus population, but there are better places in Tasmania to see platypuses.

-By ‘better’ we mean places where you are far more likely to see a platypus, and more importantly, places where the platypus population are less stressed by human disturbance i.e. urbanization, pollution and habitat destruction.
-Please consider spreading the platypus love across Tasmania.
+By ‘better’ we mean places where you are far more likely to see a platypus, and places where the platypus population is less stressed by human disturbance, pollution and habitat destruction.

-The North West corner of Tasmania is a platypus stronghold, with the local towns of Deloraine and Latrobe rightly vying to be the platypus capital of Australia.
+The North West corner of Tasmania is a platypus stronghold, with the local towns of Deloraine and Latrobe vying to be the platypus capital of Australia.

 Our top locations to see platypus in the wild in Tasmania include:

-If you’re visiting Southern Tasmania we recommend:
+If you’re visiting Southern Tasmania, we recommend:

-Still stuck on the idea of seeing a platypus in the Hobart Rivulet?
-Walk from the CBD to Cascade Gardens along the Rivulet Cycling and Walking trail.
-Keep your eye on the waterway.
-You might see a Hobart Rivulet platypus.
 Along the way, take a short detour to visit the community funded platypus mural on Wynyard St, South Hobart.
 You’ll definitely see a HUGE platypus there 24/7, and Bear with me cafe serves great coffee and food!

 Indigenous names for platypus include: Larila, Mallangong, Mallunggang, Tambreet, Billadurong, Tohunbuck, Gaya-dari, Boonaburra